BlackHolePerturbationToolkit/GeneralRelativityTensors/Source/Documentation/English/Guides/GeneralRelativityTensors.md

       {"Indices", "List of Indices of Tensor"},
       {"PossibleIndices", "List of all possible indices of Tensor"}, {"IndexPositions","List of elements \"Up\" and \"Down\" giving the positions of Tensor indices"}, {"Dimensions", "Dimensions is overloaded.
-For Tensors it gives the number of dimensions of the manifold."}, {"Coordinates", "List of the coordinates of the Tensor"}, {"TensorRules", "List of Rules showing Tensor values for given components"}, {"TensorName", "Internal name of Tensor"},
+For GeneralRelativityTensors it gives the number of dimensions of the manifold."}, {"Coordinates", "List of the coordinates of the Tensor"}, {"TensorRules", "List of Rules showing Tensor values for given components"}, {"TensorName", "Internal name of Tensor"},